thephez/dpp-spec/docs/data-trigger.md

   ✔ should return an error if payToId does not exist
   ✔ should return an error if ownerId is not a masternode identity ✔ should pass
+  ✔ should pass on dry run
+  ✔ should return an error if there are 16 stored shares
 ```